demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-list-asset-internet-exposure
 ***
-Get a list of all your internet exposure filtered by ip address, domain, type, and/or if there is an active external service.
+Get a list of all your internet exposures filtered by ip address, domain, type, and/or if there is an active external service.
 Maximum result limit is 100 assets.

 #### Base Command